Should you own an ereader?

 4. Ereaders save time.
 Sooooo much time.

-Bookstores are a nice place to chill at (to us bookworms anyway), and it is a privilege to spend your time to check around the shelves, enjoying the great feeling of turning the pages.
+Bookstores are a nice place to chill at (to us bookworms anyway).
+And it’s a privilege to spend your time checking around the shelves, enjoying the great feeling of turning the pages.

 5. Learn new words conveniently and quickly.

 I once found myself pressing on a word while reading a paperback, thinking the definition would somehow appear.